osquery/osquery/docs/wiki/deployment/yara.md

 The above illustrates using the *pattern* constraint to scan */bin/%sh* with a signature group.

 ```
-osquery> select * from yara where pattern="/bin/%sh" and sigfile="/Users/wxs/sigs/baz.sig";
+osquery> SELECT * FROM yara WHERE pattern="/bin/%sh" AND sigfile="/Users/wxs/sigs/baz.sig";
 +-----------+---------+-------+-----------+-------------------------+----------+
 | path      | matches | count | sig_group | sigfile                 | pattern  |
 +-----------+---------+-------+-----------+-------------------------+----------+